AadityaG-xoS/Kalvium/README.md

 [STRUCTURE]

-1) Key-Insights.docx => A docx file containing the detailed analysis and the key insights of the Lok Sabha 2024 elections.
+1) Key-Insights.pdf => A pdf file containing the detailed analysis and the key insights of the Lok Sabha 2024 elections.

 2) Lok-Sabha-2024.py => A python file with the code to scrape,save and visualize data using libraries.